Changing Object's Shape

 Remove the external parts of circles.
 By the way, you don't have to do a lot of work in one single step.
 Delete one segment at a time if this way is easier for you.

-We actually remove the unnecessary segments in the center, but we could do the same by merging the central part of the flower.
+We are going to remove unnecessary segments inside the circle in the center.
+A different way to do that is to merge the central part of the flower.

 Merge two parts of each petal.